 Skip to Content

-Home > Wellness Resources > Health Library > Magnetic Resonance Angiogram (MRA) of Vessels
+Home > Wellness Resources > Health Library > Magnetic resonance angiogram (MRA) of blood vessels

 Courtesy of Intermountain Medical Imaging, Boise,

-Figure 1 and Figure 2 show the normal smooth appearance of the
+Figure 1 and Figure 2 show MRAs of the normal smooth appearance of the

 large blood vessel (aorta) that carries blood from the heart.